melt-adzuki/ps2par/README.md

 ## What is this
-This is a converter which can encode/decode PS2PAR code or convert/deconvert to pnach code used in PCSX2.
+This is a converter which can encode/decode PS2PAR code or convert/deconvert pnach code used in PCSX2.

 ## How to build
 ```